video

 For B, let's identify our multiplier.

-450 divided by 150 and 7 divided by 3.
+450 divided by 150 and 70 divided by three.

 So that means we add 50 grammes of sugar.

-So our multiplier must be 4.
+So our multiplier must be four.

-You may have also spotted if you divide the sugar by 50, it'll give us the eggs.
+You may have also spotted if you divide by the sugar by 50, it'll give us the eggs.

 So you could also spot, we could need 500 grammes of sugar and 10 eggs.